gganetlepage/RouteInspectionProblem/README.md

 Progress
 --------

-Currently, this project is at "determination of cycles" phase in the path determination section
+Currently, algorithm runs, but isn't optimal due to the complete odd degree graph construction is a greedy algorithm and not an optimal one.
+Animation of a chinese postman path runs, but it is not possible to save it due to matplotlib 3.2.1 bug. cf https://github.com/matplotlib/matplotlib/issues/16965

 Noticable point
 ---------------

-This project is not done using OOP, I didn't know how to do it on Python at the time
+This project is not done using OOP, I didn't know how to do it on Python at the beginning.